TheAyos/lnp/README.md

 2. Use ```build.sh``` (unix only)
 3. The built binaries should be in ```build/``` (e.g. run with ```./build/mainProgram```)

+## NB
+- output file should be one line only (next move)
+- for castling, rook move comes always first

 # Next steps :
 (Template : - [ ] TASK --> assignee)